juliuspleunes4/Cellex/README.md

 ## Leading the Future of Diagnostic Imaging

-**Cellex** is a pioneering medical technology company specializing in AI-powered diagnostic solutions for healthcare providers worldwide.
+**Cellex** is an open-source pioneering medical technology project specializing in AI-powered diagnostic solutions for healthcare providers worldwide.
 Our flagship cancer detection platform leverages cutting-edge deep learning to assist radiologists in early cancer detection, improving patient outcomes through faster, more accurate diagnoses.

 </td>
 </tr>